 Delta and American Express even offer co-branded business cards so you can earn SkyMiles with all of your spending, whether it be for home or for work.

 Delta Air Lines is an airline that people seem to love or hate, though it’s not because of the slightly confusing boarding procedure we’ve outlined.
 With a little explanation, this boarding process isn’t difficult to understand at all.

-The SkyMiles loyalty program, on the other hand, has gotten a bad reputation over the past several years.
-Things like changes and devaluations with no notice and doing away with award charts completely have made it very difficult to set a goal and save up for an award flight.
+What people like about Delta is that the inflight experience is one of the best available for domestic U.S. carriers.
+However, the SkyMiles loyalty program has gotten a bad reputation over the past several years.
+Things like the removal of award charts and devaluations have made it very difficult to set a goal and save up for an award flight.

+As the SkyMiles program continues to evolve (in a positive way, hopefully), you may be more likely to find yourself boarding a Delta Air Lines flight.
 Use the information we’ve provided above to understand the details of the boarding procedure, and you will be able to comfortably board your flight without any stress.